gustavofim/ncurses-snake/README.md

 ## Compiling
-A simple `make` should do it on linux and macos (requires ncurses, of course), precompiled windows version available on releases (`run.bat` should be used instead of `snake.exe` when not running in a terminal).
+A simple `make` should do it on linux and macos (requires ncurses, of course), a windows version is available on releases (`run.bat` should be used instead of `snake.exe` when not running in a terminal).